 - diaries, letters and photographs from World War I and World War II

 Material from the Australian Manuscripts collection is viewed in the Heritage Collections Reading Room or, for certain manuscript collections, in the Australian Manuscripts room.

 The use of the Australian Manuscripts collection is subject to the State Library’s manuscripts access policy and can be searched via the Library's catalogue.
-The Library's Rare Books collection is held in storage and can be viewed by contacting Library staff to arrange an appointment in the Heritage Collections Reading Room.
+The Library's Manuscripts collection is held in storage and can be viewed by contacting Library staff to arrange an appointment in the Heritage Collections Reading Room.
 You can also see items from the manuscripts collection on display in the Library’s permanent exhibition, The changing face of Victoria.